 We toured the famous Hall of Delegates, home to the oldest deliberative body in the country, and it really did evoke the dramatic scenes from the movie in which Tommy Lee Jones and James Spader help Lincoln obtain passage of the 13th Amendment.
 We even saw the covers they used to conceal the voting buttons on the delegates’ desks, and the electronic tally boards on the front wall.

 After touring Richmond, it was off to the Virginia Film Festival in Charlottesville, another beautiful historic pedestrian-friendly city that’s home to the University of Virginia, another splendid example of Jefferson’s skill as an architect.
 Nearby are Monticello, Jefferson’s home, the only private home listed as a UNESCO World Heritage Site, and Montpelier, the home of the home of our fourth president James Madison.

 The city’s famous Historic Downtown Mall is a stately combination of restored and renovated buildings with lots of cool shops and cafes and, of course, classic theaters like the Jefferson and the Paramount.

-The Film Festival, which celebrated its 25th anniversary last year, screens hundreds of films from all over the world, with appearances by movie greats like Jimmy Stewart, Anthony Hopkins, Sandra Bullock and Sigourney Weaver.
+The Film Festival, which celebrated its 25th anniversary in 2011, screens hundreds of films from all over the world, with appearances by movie greats like Jimmy Stewart, Anthony Hopkins, Sandra Bullock and Sigourney Weaver.